JuliaLang/www_old.julialang.org/soc/ideas-page.md

 **Expected Results:** New wrappers for PETSc functions in the [PETSc.jl](https://github.com/JuliaParallel/PETSc.jl) package.

-## Native Julia solvers for ordinary differential equations

-Julia needs to have a full set of ordinary differential equations (ODE) and algebraic differential equation (DAE) solvers, as they are vital for numeric programming.
-This project aims at extending the [ODE.jl](https://github.com/JuliaLang/ODE.jl) package in the following areas: specification and implementation of an API, both internal and user-facing; documentation; and adding new solvers.

-The user-facing API should have both a high-level, easy-to-use interface and a low-level API giving access to all package features.
-The design goal of the internal API is that adding new solvers is straightforward and that other solvers, such as [Sundials.jl](https://github.com/JuliaLang/Sundials.jl) or [DASSL.jl](https://github.com/pwl/DASSL.jl), can be easily hooked up to be used through ODE.jl.
-The package needs a manual hosted on [Read the Docs](http://readthedocs.org/) and in-line code documentation.
-More solvers need to be implemented, in particular implicit solvers (e.g. [PR #72](https://github.com/JuliaLang/ODE.jl/pull/72)).

-**Expected Results**: A production-quality ODE/DAE solver package.

 ## Native Julia implementations of iterative solvers for numerical linear algebra

 Iterative methods for solving numerical linear algebraic problems are crucial for big data applications, which often involve matrices that are too large to store in memory or even to compute its matrix elements explicitly.
 Iterative Krylov methods such as conjugate gradients (CG) and the generalized minimal residual (GMRES) methods have proven to be particular valuable for a wide variety of applications such as eigenvalue finding, convex optimization, and even systems control.